zac-garby/pluto-lang/README.md

  - Change syntax so explicit function calls are only necessary with a pattern of length 1.
  - Allow keywords as normal identifiers in patterns.
  - Only throw a syntax error if one hasn't already been thrown in the same statement, to avoid repetition.
+ - Rewrite in a faster language - possibly Rust or Go.